Parsa-Rajabi/CIS145/docs/-css-basics-1.md

 ### CSS Syntax: Values

 Each CSS declaration also contains a **value** for a property.
 The unit of any given value is dependent upon the property.
 Some property values are from a predefined list of keywords.
-Others are values such as length measurements, percentages, num-bers without units, color values, and URLs.
+Others are values such as length measurements, percentages, numbers without units, color values, and URLs.

 Colours and specifying unit of measurement may seem at first glance to be the clearest of these units.
-But in reality, the concept of colour and measuremnets can be a complicated concept to describe.
+But in reality, the concept of colour and measurements can be a complicated concept to describe.
 More on this later.

 ![](images/content/W5/css-syntax-values.png)